 - Choose one task: Look over the checklist and see which task you want to do today.
 If you’re not sure, start with in the section titled The Basics.

-- Read instructions: Each task contain or link to instructions along with resources on how to best complete it.
-It is best to try and read through those instructions before you begin.
+- Read instructions: Each task includes both instructions and resources on how to complete it.
+Take the time to read through those instructions before you start.

-- Complete the task and monitor the results: After completing an item on the list, keep an eye on your web traffic, phone calls, and walk-in visitors.
-Start asking customers how they discovered your business.
+- Complete the task and monitor the results: After completing each task, keep an eye on your web traffic, phone calls, and walk-in visitors.
+Ask customers how they found your business.

 There are 3 main benefits to improving your website for local search.

-- MORE FOOT TRAFFIC: According to an Access National Consumer Study, 93% of consumers don’t travel for more than 20 minutes for their day-to-day needs.
-Appearing in local searches will boost foot traffic.
+- Increase Foot Traffic – According to an Access National Consumer Study, 93% of consumers don’t travel more than 20 minutes for day-to-day needs.
+Appearing in local search boosts foot traffic.

-- MORE WEB TRAFFIC: Local SEO makes it easier for people who are within proximity of your business to find you online.
-This leads to more visits of your site, giving you the chance to turn them into a customer.
+- Local Web Traffic – Make it easier for people who are nearby to find your business online.
+This will lead to more visits of your site, giving you the chance to turn that visitor into a customer.

-- REDUCE MARKETING COSTS: Local SEO increases local visibility online, putting your business website front and center for customers in your area.
-This is often more effective than flyers, newspaper ads, and even social media marketing, reducing marketing costs.
+- Reduce Marketing Costs – Local SEO increases local visibility online, putting your business front and center for local customers.
+This is more effective than flyers, newspaper ads, and even social media marketing, reducing marketing costs.

-- Setup Google Search Console: GSC is how you can ensure Google sees, crawls, and adds your website to its index.
-Visit https://search.google.com/search-console/about to get started and read our instructions on how to add your website to GSC.
+- Setup Google Search Console: To ensure Google sees, crawls, and adds your website to its index, visit https://search.google.com/search-console/about to add your site to Google Search Console.